Difference Rewards Policy Gradients: Experiments

-We are interested in investigating the following questions: \begin{enumerate} \item How does Dr.Reinforce compare to existing approaches? \item How does the use of a learned reward network $R_{\psi}$ instead of a known reward function affect performance? \item Is learning the $Q$-function (as in COMA) more difficult than learning the reward function $R(s,a)$ (as in Dr.ReinforceR)? \end{enumerate}
+\begin{enumerate} \item How does Dr.Reinforce compare to existing approaches? \item How does the use of a learned reward network $R_{\psi}$ instead of a known reward function affect performance? \item Is learning the $Q$-function (as in COMA) more difficult than learning the reward function $R(s,a)$ (as in Dr.ReinforceR)? \end{enumerate}

-To investigate these questions, we tested our methods on two discrete environments with shared reward: the multi-rover domain, an established multi-agent cooperative domain \cite{reward1}, in which agents have to spread across a series of landmarks, and a variant of the classical predator-prey problem with a randomly moving prey \cite{qlearn}.
+To investigate these questions, we tested our methods on two gridworld environments with shared reward: the multi-rover domain, an established multi-agent cooperative domain \citep{reward1}, in which agents have to spread across a series of landmarks, and a variant of the classical predator-prey problem with a randomly moving prey \citep{qlearn}.